 In this buyer’s guide, we compare Harvest with two other best time tracking software tools, Mavenlink and Toggl.
 We chose to compare these three companies because of their excellent customer reviews and solid reputations as good tools for business.

 Please note that this software is best for freelancers and professional businesses like design firms and marketing companies.
 For scheduling hourly employees, you’d be better served to check our Employee Scheduling Software guide.
+Or look here if you want a free downloadable time sheet sheet template.

 Best Time Tracking Software For Small Businesses: Harvest